 However this week he started middle school and “ALL the kids” get to bring their phones to use during free time and on the bus.
 So I began allowing him to bring his also as long as I get it at the end of the night.

 Well on the second day of school, I had one of the scariest afternoons as a mommy.
 About 30 minutes before Anthony was due to get off the bus, I got a call from the school social worker asking how Anthony was adjusting and if there were any problems because he wasn’t in school.
-My heart immediately jumped into my throat and my voice screeched as I shouted “what do you mean, I walked him to the bus stop and put him on the bus this morning!”
+My heart immediately jumped into my throat and my voice screeched as I shouted: “what do you mean, I walked him to the bus stop and put him on the bus this morning!”

 The school started calling classroom teachers trying to see if anyone had him that day, while I ran to the bus stop just in time to see the bus pass our street without stopping.
 I was in a panic and ready to call 911, as my husband calmly called Anthony’s phone.
 Within minutes I could see the bus turning around because the bus driver missed the stop and it turned out Anthony had been registered in two homerooms.

-I was scared and almost in tears, with a new school, new bus, and no one knowing where my “baby” was.
+I was scared and almost in tears, with a new school, a new bus, and no one knowing where my “baby” was.
 After that afternoon, I am positive that giving him a cell phone was the right decision.

 We also do not have a home phone line because both my husband and I use our cell phones for everything.
 So as my son gets older and starts being able to stay alone, having a cell phone for emergencies will be even more necessary.

-However with all that, I still didn’t want to sign a contract for his phone plan.
+However, with all that, I still didn’t want to sign a contract for his phone plan.
 His needs may change over time, as he starts calling and texting friends or using apps for school and needing more data.
 I just didn’t want to be locked into anything for two years.

-So I was thrilled when Virgin Mobile sent me an their Data Done Right Survival Kit to try out their service and their new Data Done Right plan that is exclusively at Walmart.
+So I was thrilled when Virgin Mobile sent me their Data Done Right Survival Kit to try out their service and their new Data Done Right plan that is exclusively at Walmart.

 I am loving this plan!
 As far as data goes, we go through a lot of it.
-Naturally I use the most given my career, however the kids have been using more and more between games and streaming videos.
-It was becoming a problem, especially during our last road trip, when I realized one of the little data hogs had used so much data that in turn my husbands phone was running very slow.
+Naturally I use the most given my career, however, the kids have been using more and more between games and streaming videos.
+It was becoming a problem, especially during our last road trip, when I realized one of the little data hogs had used so much data that in turn, my husband’s phone was running very slow.

 When I got home and opened this box, I laughed so hard because we had just had a family squabble about data sharing on the last leg of the car ride.
 Plus Virgin Mobile has moms in mind, they came up with a cool chore chart to help the kids earn their data.